 Wisconsin's Great Lakes Areas of Concern (AOCs)

 The Great Lakes and the rivers that feed them have been historically important centers of trade and industry in Wisconsin.
 As cities grew around these economic hubs, river and harbor sediments were polluted by chemicals.
 Important fish and wildlife habitat was lost.
-Today, the pollution and habitat loss cause problems for fish and wildlife and diminish our ability to fully use and enjoy the rivers and lakes.
+Today, pollution and habitat loss cause problems for fish and wildlife and diminish our ability to fully use and enjoy the rivers and lakes.

 The Great Lakes rivers and harbors that have been most severely affected by pollution and habitat loss are known as "Areas of Concern," or AOCs.
 These are geographically–defined sites that need special attention.
 They were designated in 1987 as part of an international agreement between the U.S. and Canada known as the Great Lakes Water Quality Agreement.